volatilityfoundation/volatility3/README.md

 # Volatility 3: The volatile memory extraction framework

-Volatility is the world’s most widely used framework for extracting digital <br>
-artifacts from volatile memory (RAM) samples.
-The extraction techniques are <br>
-performed completely independent of the system being investigated but offer <br>
-visibility into the runtime state of the system.
-The framework is intended <br>
-to introduce people to the techniques and complexities associated with <br>
-extracting digital artifacts from volatile memory samples and provide a <br>
-platform for further work into this exciting area of research. <br>
+Volatility is the world’s most widely used framework for extracting digital artifacts from volatile memory (RAM) samples.
+The extraction techniques are performed completely independent of the system being investigated but offer visibility into the runtime state of the system.
+The framework is intended to introduce people to the techniques and complexities associated with extracting digital artifacts from volatile memory samples and provide a platform for further work into this exciting area of research.
 <br>
-In 2019, the Volatility Foundation released a complete rewrite of the <br>
-framework, Volatility 3.
-The project was intended to address many of the <br>
-technical and performance challenges associated with the original <br>
-code base that became apparent over the previous 10 years.
-Another benefit <br>
-of the rewrite is that Volatility 3 could be released under a custom <br>
-license that was more aligned with the goals of the Volatility community, <br>
-the Volatility Software License (VSL).
-See the LICENSE file for more details. <br>
+In 2019, the Volatility Foundation released a complete rewrite of the framework, Volatility 3.
+The project was intended to address many of the technical and performance challenges associated with the original code base that became apparent over the previous 10 years.
+Another benefit of the rewrite is that Volatility 3 could be released under a custom license that was more aligned with the goals of the Volatility community, the Volatility Software License (VSL).
+See the LICENSE file for more details.

 ## Requirements